Variational Inference as an alternative to MCMC for parameter estimation and model selection: Overview of Bayesian Modeling and MCMC

-We first start with a brief primer on Bayesian modeling and parameter inference and then explain how Variational Inference can be applied to this.
+We first start with a very brief primer on Bayesian modeling and parameter inference, and then explain how Monte Carlo methods are applied to these problems.
+More details on Bayesian methods and their applications in astrophysics are reviewed in ~\citep{Trotta,Sharma,Weller} and references therein.
 Bayes Theorem in general terms is given as,

-where $p(\theta)$ is the prior belief on the parameter $\theta$, $p(\textbf{D} |\theta)$ is known as the likelihood, which models the probability of observing the data $\textbf{D}$ given $\theta$. $p(\theta|\textbf{D})$ called posterior probability, is the conditional probability of $\theta$ given $\textbf{D}$, which can be interpreted as the posterior belief over the parameters after evidence or data $\textbf{D}$ is observed. $p(\textbf{D})$ is termed as the marginal likelihood or model evidence, which is obtained by integrating out $\theta$ from the numerator term in Eq.~\ref{eq:bayes}.
-All the conditional probabilities in Eq.~\ref{eq:bayes} are implicitly conditioned on the model $m$.
+where $p(\theta)$ is the prior belief on the parameter $\theta$, $p(\textbf{D} |\theta)$ is known as the likelihood, which models the probability of observing the data $\textbf{D}$ given parameter $\theta$. $p(\theta|\textbf{D})$ called posterior probability, is the conditional probability of $\theta$ given $\textbf{D}$, which can be interpreted as the posterior belief over the parameters after evidence or data $\textbf{D}$ is observed. $p(\textbf{D})$ is termed as the marginal likelihood or model evidence, which is obtained by integrating out $\theta$ from the joint probability distribution $p(\textbf{D}, \theta) $, the numerator term in Eq.~\eqref{eq:bayes}.
+All the conditional probabilities in Eq.~\eqref{eq:bayes} are implicitly conditioned on the model $m$.
 Hence the marginal likelihood $p(\textbf{D})$ provides the probability that the model $m$ will generate the data irrespective of its parameter values and is a useful quantity for model selection.

+Bayesian models treat the parameters as a random variable and impose preliminary knowledge about the parameter through the prior.
+Inference in the Bayesian model amounts to conditioning on the data and computing the posterior $P(\theta|\textbf{D})$.
+This computation is intractable for models where the prior and likelihood take different functional forms (non-conjugates).
+In these cases, analytical closed form estimation of the marginal likelihood is also intractable.
+This has led to the usage of sampling methods to solve for such intractable distributions.